-To maximise their profits, trophy hunting operations manage wildlife to make more trophy animals available for the hunters, to the detriment of the wider environment, and many thousands of lions and other animals are intensively bred in order to provide trophy hunters with their prize.
+To maximise their profits, hunting operations manage wildlife to make more trophy animals available, to the detriment of the wider environment, and many thousands of lions and other animals are intensively bred in order to provide trophy hunters with their prize.

 Trophy hunting proponents claim their activities somehow promote wildlife conservation, by providing jobs and resources for local communities who will then value and protect the wildlife, and by funding conservation programmes directly.
 However, the evidence shows that hardly any of the revenues from trophy hunting ever reach local people or parks authorities, with corrupt officials and trophy outfitters (often based outside the country in which the hunts take place) taking most of the spoils.